Quantum state engineering by steering in the presence of errors: Discussion

-Our findings indicate that errors due to fluctuating system-detector strength could be quenched or time-dependent.
-However, we have found that the resultant Lindblad equation remains the same in both cases, and only the dissipation rate gets affected.
+Our findings indicate that errors due to fluctuating detector-system strength could be quenched or time-dependent.
+However, we have found that the resultant Lindblad equation remains the same in both cases, and only the dissipation rate is affected.
 Further, while fluctuating measurement directions do not change the averaged dynamics, they alter the nature of the stochastic differential equation describing the system dynamics.
-Specifically, we have demonstrated that the system could follow either a jump-type or diffusive-type behavior after every steering step.
+Specifically, we have demonstrated that the system could follow a jump-type or diffusive-type behavior after every steering step.

 Our work opens up several future directions.
 In particular, our analytical treatment of the errors in steering directions, where we derive three stochastic master equations, is essentially valid for more complicated dynamics having multiple stochasticities.
-This approach can be applied to study measurement-induced entanglement transitions \cite{turkeshi2021measurement,lunt2020measurement,doggen2022generalized,ippoliti2021entanglement,skinner2019measurement,li2019measurement} where multiple stochasticities in the dynamics can stem from different errors or multiple measurement observables.
+This approach can be applied to study measurement-induced entanglement transitions \cite{zerba,turkeshi2021measurement,lunt2020measurement,doggen2022generalized,ippoliti2021entanglement,skinner2019measurement,li2019measurement} where multiple stochasticities in the dynamics can stem from different errors or multiple measurement observables.

 Even though we have focused on a single qubit steering, our approach can be systematically applied to quantum systems possessing a larger number of degrees of freedom, where, in addition, multiple errors can occur.
 Importantly, when considering systems with two degrees of freedom (or more), the role of static and dynamic errors in modifying or undermining measurement-engineered entanglement is an outstanding challenge.
-While the present work only addressed the question of how different errors affect the steering protocol, the present study can be taken as a starting point for developing stabilizer codes \cite{nielsen2002quantum,lidar2013quantum}, with the prospects of implementing error correction schemes.
+While the present work only addressed the question of how different errors affect the steering protocol, the present study can be taken as a starting point for developing stabilizer codes \cite{nielsen2002quantum,lidar2013quantum,continuous_error_correction_experiment}, with the prospects of implementing error correction schemes.